 2. SWOLLEN BATTERIES

 Consumer-grade tablets aren’t designed to be running 24/7 and used in a commercial environment.
 Not only are they cheap and flimsy, but when plugged in and turned on all the time, the batteries tend to swell.
 Causing the tablet to pop apart and fall off the wall, ultimately, becoming a potential fire hazard.

 3. POOR CUSTOMER SUPPORT

 Things go wrong; this is a fact of life.
 But it is how these errors are dealt with that matter. iPourIt’s problems begin with the choice to build their technology on cheap, consumer-grade Lenovo tablets.
 As you know, these fail due to being used for a purpose they are simply not designed for.
-With a self-claimed 4,000+ iPourIt taps active in the market using these tablets, that is a huge ticking time bomb.
+With thousands of active taps in the market using these tablets, that is a huge ticking time bomb.

 The current support staff is constantly having to ship out new Lenovo Tablets; this does not fix the root of the issue, it simply delays another inevitable tablet failure.
 When things go wrong, you want a team that will cure the disease and not just treat the symptoms, which is why many of their customers transition to PourMyBeer.

 4. YOU CAN'T SEE HOW MUCH YOU POUR IN REAL-TIME